What is an Unfit Parent?

 - Termination of parental rights

-- If both parents are unfit, then the child could be adopted by another party.
+- If both parents are unfit, the child could be placed in foster care or even adopted by another party

-Dealing with an Unfit Parent Situation?
+Dealing with an Unfit Parent?
 Get Legal Help from an Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help